salihciftci/td/README.md

 ## Installing td

 First we need a MySQL database.
-Edit the line [100](https://github.com/salihciftci/td/blob/master/td.go#L100) for your own database.
+Edit the line [140](https://github.com/salihciftci/td/blob/master/td.go#L100) to 142 for your own database.

 After that basically we need a table to store all of our tds.
 Here is the MySQL query for creating table;